Kiyodosan/e-commerce-back-end-with-sequelize/README.md

 Replace :id with the ID for the instance that you are modifying.

-The PUT request body should look something like this:
+The PUT request body for the products table should look something like this:

 {
   product_name: "Basketball",